Xorlent/ASN-ThreatFeed/README.md

 ## Prerequisites
 1. IP2Location Lite database subscription (sign up at https://lite.ip2location.com/ip2location-lite)
-2. A list of one or more ASNs you wish to have converted to an IP list
+2. A list of one or more ASNs you wish to have converted to an IP list.
+I highly recommend ASNLookup https://asnlookup.com to find an associated AS number for observed suspect or malicious activity.

 ## Running
 ### Input files